LeonDante-ctrl/danterev/README.md

 # Dante's feedback app [![By Leon](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome#readme)
 ## Description
-This is a project that details what Delani Studio does and their works.
-Additionally, it allows users to send messages and receive email confirmations n receival of the messages by the company.
+This is a project that allws you to make project posts as well as review them and leave comments.
+More or less allows you to grow through feedback

 ## Setup instructions
 * Clone the program from [Online repo](https://leondante-ctrl.github.io/danterev)